outcomesinsights/conceptql/doc/spec.md

 ```

-### Filter Node
+### Filter Operator
-Inspired by person_filter, why not just have a "filter" node that filters L by R.  Takes L, R, and an "as" option.
+Inspired by person_filter, why not just have a "filter" operator that filters L by R.  Takes L, R, and an "as" option.
 As option temporarily casts the L and R streams to the type specified by :as and then does person by person comparison, only keeping rows that occur on both sides.
 Handy for keeping procedures that coincide with conditions without fully casting the streams:
 ```ConceptQL
 # All 99214's where person was irritable during a visit
 {